italojsoliveira/italojsoliveira.github.io/_pages/about.md

 Researcher at the _Semantics, Cybersecurity and Services Group_ ([SCS](https://www.utwente.nl/en/eemcs/scs/)), University of Twente, Netherlands🇳🇱.

-PhD degree in Computer Science from the Free University of Bozen-Bolzano, Italy🇮🇹.
+PhD in Computer Science from the Free University of Bozen-Bolzano, Italy🇮🇹.

-Doctor in Law degree from the Federal University of Pernambuco, Brazil🇧🇷.
+Doctor in Law from the Federal University of Pernambuco, Brazil🇧🇷.

 - Current research areas: